Hard Currency Pegs: Currency Boards and Dollarization

 Because a currency board cannot act as a lender of last resort, banks must maintain a higher reserve-to-deposit ratio so that customers can withdraw their money when they want.
 Consequently, the money supply contracts, which will initially cause unemployment.
 Eventually the economy will adjust to the lower money supply with appropriate prices and wages, but the initial shock can cause a deflationary spiral, where people hold onto their money because it becomes more valuable in time, which causes prices to drop even further.

-For a currency board to survive, it must be able to withstand a speculative attack on its currency, which it will probably be able to do if it follows the following principles:
+For a currency board to survive, it must withstand speculative attacks on its currency, which is more likely if:

-Consequently, an orthodox currency board, which follows the above principles, should not buy government debt, regulate commercial banks, or act as a lender of last resort, since such activities can endanger the peg.
-A currency board that maintains these key attributes will be able to withstand a speculative attack.
+Consequently, an orthodox currency board following the above principles should not buy government debt, regulate commercial banks, or act as a lender of last resort, since such activities can endanger the peg.
+A currency board that maintains these key attributes can withstand a speculative attack.
 The Argentinean currency board, which was maintained from April 1, 1991 through January 6, 2002, was not orthodox, since it violated each principal at one time or another, eventually causing a financial crisis that forced Argentina to adopt a floating exchange rate in 2002.

 When a country sets up a currency board, there is a transition period between the domestic currency and the foreign currency or the currency-board notes.
 Prices, including wages, are changed from the domestic currency to the new currency according to the ratio established between the 2.
 Bank deposits are also adjusted.
 The central bank ceases to be an institution conducting monetary policy — its assets and liabilities are transferred either to the government or a commercial bank.